Incoming Freshman and Transfer Student Scholarships

 - A portfolio review includes a tour of the art facilities

-- Five poems and/or a short story not to exceed ten pages
+- Submit five poems and/or a short story not to exceed ten pages

 - Six renewable Creative Writing Scholarships available

 - Please send to the Office of Admission, attn: Creative Writing Scholarship